 Fewer support escalations

-A compromised site generates far more support tickets than a healthy one: malware cleanup requests, blacklist removal requests, angry emails about spam being sent from a client's domain.
-Hosts that bundle or strongly recommend a solid WordPress security plugin as part of onboarding significantly reduce this volume.
-We've seen it firsthand with hosts that push brute-force protection and malware scanning by default rather than as an upsell.
+A hacked site creates a swarm of tickets: clean‑ups, blacklist removals, angry notes about spam sent from a client’s domain.
+Hosts that bundle or strongly push a proven security plugin during onboarding cut that volume.
+We have seen it with providers that turn on brute‑force protection and scanning by default rather than selling it later.

 A stronger renewal pitch

-When we're advising a client on whether to renew with their current host or move, we check their security posture among the first things we look at.
-A host that can point to built-in scanning, a managed firewall, or a documented incident response process gives us something concrete to present to a client who's nervous about switching.
-Hosts with nothing to say here get quietly replaced.
+When we assess whether a client should renew or migrate, security is one of the first checks.
+A host with built‑in scanning, a managed firewall, or a documented incident response gives us something concrete to show a nervous buyer.
+Hosts with nothing to point to get replaced, quietly.

 Standing out in a hosting directory that scores on trust

-Buyers comparing hosts in HostList's directory are increasingly filtering by factors beyond price and uptime.
-Security posture, support responsiveness, and how a host handles a compromised site all factor into how providers are assessed on HostList's rankings.
-If your team is investing in WordPress security tooling anyway, make sure it's documented somewhere buyers can actually find it, whether that's your own site or your listing here.
+Buyers browsing HostList’s directory are filtering on more than price and uptime.
+Security stance, support quality, and how a host handles compromises influence how providers rank on HostList's rankings.
+If you invest in WordPress security tooling, document it where buyers will actually see it, on your site and in your listing here.

-For anyone still comparing options before committing to a provider, our host matching tool and the best WordPress hosting rankings are a reasonable starting point.
-If you're specifically weighing UK-based providers, the UK hosting directory breaks down which providers actually support these plugins well versus those that just tolerate them.
+For anyone still weighing providers, our host matching tool and the best WordPress hosting rankings are a solid place to start.
+If you are focused on UK providers, the UK hosting directory spells out who truly supports these plugins versus those who merely tolerate them.

 Show buyers you take security seriously.